Special Needs and Homeschooling

 Students with special needs may have learning delays, behavior challenges, or they may work on a level that is different from their peers.

-At Jump Start, homeschooling is one-on-one learning.
+At Jump Start, home tutoring is one-on-one learning.
 We understand the challenges facing students with dyslexia, behavior disorders, autism and other learning difficulties face.
 As such, we assess each student to pinpoint their academic strengths and weaknesses, provide consultations to determine your child’s specific learning style and choose curriculum models most conducive to keep your child engaged ensuring that learning is both fun and effective.

 We are able to address each student’s unique academic, physical, social, or emotional challenge and work with them to help students achieve academic success.
-Jump Start’s in-home and online consultations allow us to get to know your student in a holistic matter maximizing learning outcomes as we guide families with educational planning all in the comfort of your own home.
+Jump Start’s in-home and online tutoring consultations allow us to get to know your student in a holistic matter maximizing learning outcomes as we guide families with educational planning all in the comfort of your own home.

 TOP BENEFITS FOR HOMESCHOOLING SPECIAL NEEDS STUDENTS: